 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

+Children with AML may experience the following symptoms or signs.
+Sometimes, children with AML do not have any of these changes.
+Or, the cause of a symptom may be a different medical condition that is not cancer.
 The early signs and symptoms of AML can look very much like the flu or other common childhood illnesses.
-Most of the signs and symptoms of AML are caused by the bone marrow making fewer normal blood cells and the buildup of cancerous AML cells.
-Often a child with AML will have one or more of the following symptoms:
+Most of the signs and symptoms of AML are caused by the bone marrow making fewer healthy blood cells and the buildup of cancerous AML cells.

 Aching bones and joints

 Swollen lymph nodes

-- Bleeding and bruising easily
+Bleeding and bruising easily

-If cancer is diagnosed, relieving symptoms and side effects remains an important part of cancer care and treatment.
-This may also be called symptom management, palliative care, or supportive care.
-Be sure to talk with your child’s health care team about symptoms your child experiences, including any new symptoms or a change in symptoms.
+If AML is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
+This may be called palliative care or supportive care.
+It is often started soon after diagnosis and continued throughout treatment.
+Be sure to talk with your child’s health care team about the symptoms your child experiences, including any new symptoms or a change in symptoms.

-The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
-Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.
+The next section in this guide is Diagnosis.
+It explains what tests may be needed to learn more about the cause of the symptoms.
+Use the menu to choose a different section to read in this guide.